Advantages of a Pre-Listing Home Inspection

 there are still 13 more seller benefits of a pre-listing home inspection.

-8. Tells the Seller what needs to be done to make the home show better.
+8. Advises the Seller what needs to be done to assure a better home showing.

 9. Gives the seller time to make repairs and shop for competitive contractors.

-10. Permits the seller to attach repair estimates or paid invoices to the inspection report.
+10. Permits the seller to attach repair estimates or paid invoices to the irnspection report.

 11. Removes over-inflated buyer procured estimates from the negotiation table.

 12. The report might alert the seller to any immediate safety issues found, before agents and buyers tour the home.

 13. The report provides a third-party, unbiased opinion to offer to potential buyers.

 14. A seller inspection allows a home inspection report to be used as a marketing tool.